 growing PRACTICES

 As annual vegetable farmers with a short growing season, we ask a lot from our soil.
 We need the soil to hold onto nutrients and water, provide a balanced environment for our diversified cropping system, and for this all to happen within the frost-free days of every year.
 Recently, we’ve begun to see our role not so much as vegetable growers, but as soil growers.
 The soil, not the annual crops, will be what holds our land’s ecosystem together.
-If we have a balanced, living soil medium, our vegetables will thrive.
+If we have a balanced, living soil medium, our vegetables and us will thrive.

 PERMANENT RAISED BEDS